If you think that Kids are Expensive …. You’re right. Have you heard the government statistics about the cost of raising a child?

 We raised 5 kids and spent less than 60% of what the government experts estimated.
 Learn how.

 Kerri’s story: How one reader grew up and was taught to manage money.

 My grandmother paid for my class picture.
-My graduation gift from my parents was a cell phone with a very limited plan because it was on my dad’s two-year contact.
-After that I got my own cell phone contract.
+My graduation gift from my parents was a cell phone with a very limited plan because it was on my dad’s two-year contract.
+After that, I got my own cell phone contract.

-My husband and I just got married a few months ago, we heard on the news that to raise a child from birth to 18 will cost you 240,000!
+My husband and I just got married a few months ago, we heard on the news that raising a child from birth to 18 will cost you 240,000!
 We are thinking twice about having a child.

 What do you think we should do?

 Is it really too expensive to have and raise kids?

 Kerri, thanks for sharing your story.
 Your parents sound like they were very smart when it came to teaching you financial responsibility.
 They taught you to be independent financially, and that’s always a good thing.

 But we hear and understand your concerns about counting the cost of having children.
 Here are four things you can do to keep the cost of raising kids from getting out of control.

 1. Don’t Believe What the Government Says it Will Cost You to Raise Kids!